brunota20/bleu-take-home-challenge/README.md

 The Next.js frontend features:

-- Wallet connection (via ConnectKit)
+- Wallet Connection: Integrated using ConnectKit.
-- NFT minting interface
-- Staking management
-- Real-time updates via GraphQL
+- NFT Minting Interface: Allows the contract owner to mint NFTs.
+- NFT Transfer: After minted by the owner, the NFT can be transfered for any other account.
+- Staking Management: Stake and unstake NFTs directly from the UI.
+- Real-Time Updates: Powered by GraphQL for live data fetching.
+- NFT Filtering: Search NFTs by token ID or status (staked/unstaked).
+- User Attestation Display: Shows Pro status based on EAS attestation.

 See [apps/web/README.md](apps/web/README.md) for frontend-specific documentation.